 I heat a 1/2 cup of white vinegar for 2 minutes in the microwave.

-Then I pour it into a spray bottleand add 1/2 cup Blue Dawn.
+Then pour the mixture into a spray bottle and add 1/2 cup Blue Dawn.
 Shake gently to mix and it’s ready to use.
-I don’t know why but only blue Dawn works for me.
+I don’t know why but only the original formula of blue Dawn works for me.
 I have seen other bloggers say that other brands work for them.
 Not for me.

-This was DIY recipe I ever tried and it made me a believer!
+This was the first DIY cleaner recipe I ever tried and it made me a believer!
 It works better than anything else I’ve bought.
 The kids started calling it “Blue Magic” so I made this DIY Peel and Stick Label .

-The dirtier the bath is the longer I let it sit before I take my tile scrubber and scrub while I rinse it.
+The dirtier the bath is the longer I let it sit.

 (The first time I did it I let it sit about an hour now 5-10 minutes.)